barryclark/jekyll-now/_posts/2023-09-01-rust-type-level-programming.md

 const ASSERTION : () = assert!(Cond,"condition was not satisfied");
 ```

-Here, `Cond` needs to be a compile time known condition.
+Here, `Cond` needs to be a compile time known boolean.
 This code produces a
 compile error if and only if `Cond` evaluates to `false`.
 So now we might just try to replace the runtime assertion in our function
 by a compile time assertion like so: